 MOOORRTTAALLL KOOOMMBBAATTT!!!
 Mortal Monday made gaming history when the original arcade game hit the Sega Genesis/Mega Drive and Super Nintendo in 1992.
 Fast forward 23 years later and people still get just as excited for every new Mortal Kombat game.
 MKX is a near reboot of the reboot from 2011 by improving nearly every aspect of the game including online.
 This is the first Mortal Kombat game for next-generation consoles and has set the bar for fighting games in terms of production values.

 Once you finish the story you will most likely go into the Krypt to spend your koins.
 Introduced in Mortal Kombat: Deadly Alliance, the Krypt is a fan service full of goodies and unlocks to prolong the game and make you earn everything.
 Character art, Fatalities, costumes, and fan art are many among the Krypt, but it has evolved.
-Instead of just a large room ,you unlock coffins in it’s a first person adventure that’s its own mini-game.
+Instead of just a large room, you unlock coffins in its first-person adventure that’s its own mini-game.
 Players can walk around an entire set of levels finding hidden objects to unlock new parts of the mini-game to find more koffins.
 At certain times koffins will appear (think of the concept from Deception in the Konquest mode) and random enemies will attack when a quick time event will pop up.
-Succeed and you are awarded a few hundreds koins.
+Succeed and you are awarded a few hundred koins.
 This new Krypt idea could stand on its own if it were fleshed out more and is actually quite atmospheric and can be tense.

 With that said, MKX is an evolution of the series that it so desperately needs.
-Longevity that’s smart and isn’t bloated content, more online features, and the variants are hopefully here to stay.
+The longevity that’s smart and isn’t bloated content, more online features, and the variants are hopefully here to stay.
 This is one of the best fighting games of the decade.

 The platforming is simple enough with abilities to double jump and clings to walls, but the game requires mastering the controls to maneuver through nigh impossible paths that require pixel-perfect timing.
 The combat is actually what brings this game down so much.
 The developers tried to make it too complicated.
 Hitting the attack button doesn’t really do much damage to enemies which is stupid.
 You also don’t get a multiplier if you use a standard attack.
 They want you to be “creative” and use the dash attack, knock them into obstacles, and use the high kick.
 I know, these kinds of moves don’t belong in this kind of game.
 The combat system is just convoluted and requires too much thinking for a game that relies on instinct and muscle memory responses.
 After a platforming section, I start wailing on an enemy and realize I have to think about this combat system.
 It hurts my brain and really messes with the momentum of the otherwise solid platforming and controls.